 So you’ve completed your manicure with Color Street and now you have all these left over strips?
-How do you keep your Color Street from drying out once the package has been opened?
-Half the fun of Color Street is the economy of it all!
+How do you keep and store your Color Street nail strips from drying out once the package has been opened?
+Half the fun of Color Street is all the money you save doing nails yourself!
 If you don’t care to save them for future use, this is not the article for you.
-However, if you want to get the most out of your set and save your extra Color Street strips continue reading!
+However, if you want to get the most out of your set and save your extra Color Street strips for next time continue reading!

 This post may contain affiliate links for products that I personally use or believe you will love based on quality.
 If you click on a link and make a purchase I may receive a small commission (at no additional cost to you).
 This helps support my rainbow to continue to make great content for you!